aspose-cells-cloud/aspose-cells-cloud-python/docs/API/DeleteSpreadsheetBlankRowsRequest.md

 # **Spreadsheet Cloud API: deleteSpreadsheetBlankRows**

-Delete all blank rows which do not contain any data or other object.
+Delete all blank rows that do not contain any data or other objects.

 ## **Quick Start**